quark-dev/Via/README.md

 ### Installation with composer
-If you composer is not installed [download Composer](https://getcomposer.org/)
+If composer is not installed [download Composer](https://getcomposer.org/).

  * `composer require bafs/via dev-master`
  * `composer install`